tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 ### Leveraging Transient Attributes

 We can go a step further with our trait and add the ability to specify how many memory cards a `Camera` has.
 For this, we can use [transient attributes](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#transient-attributes).
-Transient attributes allow you to pass variables into FactoryBot that are not a part of the model you are creating, but can be referenced during during the creation of the factory.
+Transient attributes allow you to pass variables into FactoryBot that are not a part of the model you are creating, but can be referenced during the creation of the factory instance.

 The syntax for transient attributes is very similar to the syntax of setting attributes on a factory.